-- Involuntary Battle to the Death: As in in "Arena", "The Savage Curtain" and "Specter of the Gun", Kirk is forced to fight for an alien's amusement.
+- Involuntary Battle to the Death: As in in "Arena" and "Spectre of the Gun", Kirk is forced to fight for an alien's amusement.

-- Kirk Summation: Kirk can't punch the Yanek, but he can give him a piece of his mind, demanding "What gives you the right to do this?"
+- Kirk Summation: Kirk can't punch Yarnek, but he can give him a piece of his mind, demanding "What gives you the right to do this?"

-- Rock Monster: The aliens who set up the morality play involving Good vs. Evil.
+- Rock Monster: The aliens who set up the morality play are made of carbon-based stones.

 - Two of Your Earth Minutes: The Excalbian recreation of Abraham Lincoln asks if they still measure time in minutes, to which Kirk responds that they "can convert to it".
 (Lincoln consults a pocket watch as he says this.)